-The protocol allows reliable assessment of the effects of multiple different treatments (including re-purposed and novel drugs) on major outcomes in COVID-19 and influenza.
+The protocol allows reliable assessment of the effects of multiple different treatments (including re-purposed and novel drugs) on major outcomes in pneumonia.
 All patients will receive usual care for the participating hospital.
-The current treatments under evaluation are summarised in Table 1 above with further details provided in sections 2.4-2.6 and in Appendices 1-4 (sections 8.1-8.4).
+The current treatments under evaluation are summarised in Table 1 above with further details provided in sections 2.4-2.7 and in Appendices 1-4 (sections 8.1-8.4).